Makerspace-Antwerpen/esp32-klankentapper/documentation/hardware.md

 Process

 1. Secure the ESP32 with the screws onto the standoffs.
 2. Screw the cable gland onto the junction box.
+Make sure it's on the side of the ESP32.
 3. Remove the sealing nut of the cable gland and slide it over the USB cable.
 4. Pull the USB cable trough the cable gland and secure it into the ESP32.
 5. Screw the sealing nut onto the cable gland.